 There are natural compounds which are known to interfere with mTOR but to a lesser extent compared to these cancer drugs.
 Resveratrol (you know, from grapes!) is one of them as reported in The Journal of Biological Chemistry (November 19, 2010).
 The scientists knew going into the study that resveratrol was a powerful herbal with strong antioxidant, anti-inflammatory, and nerve-protecting effects on the body.

 Saffron (Crocus sativus)is amazing.
 This gorgeous flower is available as a spice, and a supplement (by Exir).
 Saffron supplements seem to help reduce chemotherapy-induced cell damage (damage to the DNA).
-Crocetin, a carotenoid derived from saffron appears to compete with the drug gemcitabine which is one of the standard therapies for pancreatic cancer.
-Remarkably, both the herb and the chemo drug compete for the same receptor site, which is the doorway into your cell.
+Crocetin, a carotenoid derived from saffron appears to compete with the drug gemcitabine which is one of the standard therapy used for pancreatic problems.* Remarkably, both the herb and the chemo drug compete for the same receptor site, and as you know a receptor is the doorway into your cell.
 Are they trying to do the same good thing in there?
+We can only hope.

-The discussion of using resveratrol, curcumin or saffron is between you and your doctor.
+The discussion of taking resveratrol, or using turmeric (curcumin) or saffron spice is between you and your doctor.
 Even though these are natural herbs, with excellent safety profiles, I have no idea what’s right for you and your safety is my first concern.
 Ask a licensed practitioner about customizing your personal health regimen.